 Lightning Fast Response Times

-If it’s taking you too much time to process the data you have at your disposal, then it quickly loses relevance and can’t be utilised effectively.
+If it’s taking you too much time to analyse data you have at your disposal, then it quickly loses relevance and can’t be utilised effectively.
 Smart factories rely on having data within milliseconds, any longer than that and problems can arise.

-This is why edge computing is so vital.
+This is why edge computing systems are so vital.
 In many instances, there just isn’t the time available for data to make the journey to the cloud and back.
-Keeping data analysis as close to the edge as possible eliminates latency issues and allows you to deal with equipment failures and dangerous hazards instantaneously.
+Keeping your computer models and data analysis as close to the edge as possible eliminates latency issues and allows you to deal with equipment failures and dangerous hazards instantaneously.

 This can be the difference between resolving a problem safely and a negative situation escalating.